 - Duke AHEAD

 Early in the first year of training, each fellow engages in Endocrinology Scholarship Week.
-During this protected week, the program director and other core research faculty meet individually with first-year fellows to explore scholarly interests, outline ideas for potential projects/mentors, and arrange meetings with potential mentorship teams.
+During this protected week, the program director and other core research faculty meet individually with first-year fellows in both the Clinical and Research Tracks to explore scholarly interests, outline ideas for potential projects/mentors, and arrange meetings with potential mentorship teams.
 In order to further facilitate identification of projects and mentors, our program has developed Scholarly Pathways, through which fellows have built-in access to expert faculty guidance and established mentorship/projects in areas of interest.
 Our scholarly pathways include:

 Clinical Trials Pathway (faculty guide: Jennifer Green)